 Bullying is not tolerated in the workplace no matter where it comes from: your employer, another apprentice or trainee, a client or a customer, any person in a position of authority, or from any other business contact.
 It doesn’t matter if bullying is carried out by an individual or a group – it’s still bullying and it can be stopped.

 Employers are ultimately responsible for any bullying that happens in their workplace.
-The Occupational Health, Safety and Welfare Act 1996 makes it clear that employers must provide a safe and healthy working environment, which includes the prevention of bullying and harassment.
+The Work Health and Safety Act 2012 makes it clear that employers must provide a safe and healthy working environment, which includes the prevention of bullying and harassment.

 Safework SA has guides to bullying – what it is and how you can get it stopped.

 The Office of the Training Advocate (OTA) provides information and impartial advice.
 Talk with staff confidentially about any issues in the workplace or your place of training.

 Call 1800 006 488 or visit Ground Floor, 55 Currie Street, Adelaide.
 Office hours are Monday to Friday, 8.30 am to 5.30 pm.